 Understanding each other experiencing similar dramas.

-Both positions become warped during the anime: Shirley, Euphemia and Rollo’s deaths have an impact on Lelouch’s plan: he realizes the real world Nunnaly’s asking, the true shape of happiness and therefore he experiments what he needs to sacrifice to reach the prefixed aim.
+Both positions become warped during the anime: Shirley, Euphemia and Rollo’s deaths have an impact on Lelouch’s plan.
+Lamperouge realizes the real world Nunnaly’s asking, the true shape of happiness and therefore he experiments the sacrifice to reach the prefixed aim.
 At the same time, Suzako is approaching the path from the opposite direction: he is already aware of other people’s humanity and he does not treat them as mere objects; but when firing the F.L.E.J.A. he finds himself in the same situation Suzako was with Euphemia.
 He became a murderer without willing though.
 Since that very moment, anger gets burning up inside his souls consuming his ideals.